psu13/mutable-hakyll/posts/pandemic-home-cooking.md

 5. 1 4-6oz piece of frozen white fleshed fish fillet (cod or whatever).
 This is the one sort of fish I buy from Whole Foods.

 Turn the pot on.
+For the Instant pot I run a "porridge" cycle which is 10-15min at high pressure.
+You should run whatever cycle is appropriate for your device.
 When the pot is done, stir the rice around.
 Add some soy sauce, salt, white pepper, and green onion.
 Now you have hot breakfast for a week.
 Throw a soft egg on top for an extra bonus.

 ### Boiled Chicken